Lennong/docker-couchpotato-old/README.md

 Dockerfile to containerize the old classic Couchpotato.
 Take note: this is built on Alpine 3.11, Python 2.7.18 and pip 20.0.2.

-1. Start the docker
-2. Run update from within Couchpotato

 ## Build